Jash-Khatri/Multi-GPU/README.md

 # Multi-GPU
-This Repo contains Multi-GPU in code
+This Repo contains Multi-GPU codes for SSSP, PR, TR and BC